-s.
-276G Part VI - Crimes Relating to Property (b) destroy, damage, or endanger the safety of, an aircraft; or (c) kill or injure all or any of the persons on board an aircraft - is guilty of a crime.
+- (b) destroy, damage, or endanger the safety of, an aircraft; or - (c) kill or injure all or any of the persons on board an aircraft -

 Charge: Making false threats in relation to aircraft.

 276G.
-Dangerous goods on aircraft (1) Any Any person who - (a) carries or places dangerous goods on board an aircraft; or (b) has dangerous goods in his possession on board an aircraft - is guilty of a crime.
+Dangerous goods on aircraft

+- (1) Any person who - (a) carries or places dangerous goods on board an aircraft; or - (b) has dangerous goods in his possession on board an aircraft -

 Charge: Causing dangerous goods to be on board an aircraft.

-- (2) Any person who delivers dangerous goods to a person for the purpose of their being placed on board an aircraft is guilty of a crime. - Charge: Delivering dangerous goods for the purpose of their being placed on board an aircraft. - (3) In any proceedings under this section it is a defence to prove that the act to which the proceedings relate was done -
+(2) Any person who delivers dangerous goods to a person for the purpose of their being placed on board an aircraft is guilty of a crime.

+Charge: Delivering dangerous goods for the purpose of their being placed on board an aircraft.

+(3) In any proceedings under this section it is a defence to prove that the act to which the proceedings relate was done - s.
+276G